How I began

 I do not accept advertising on this site.
 I do not ask for donations.
 But it does encourage me to hear from you about how you used these studies and/or what you learned.

-Only half of WitW listeners are in the United States.
+Just over half of WitW listeners are in the United States.
 Where are the others?
-Here are the top 10 countries as of June 2020:
+Here are the top 10 countries as of May 2021:

 - United States